 Upper Cervical Health Care of Orange County

-Most health insurance companies recognizes the benefits of Upper Cervical Chiropractic Care and include it among the services they cover.
+Most health insurance companies recognize the benefits of Upper Cervical Chiropractic Care and include it among the services they cover.

 Trigeminal Neuralgia (TN) is described as one of the most severe pains known to man.
 It is a disorder of the trigeminal nerve that produces sudden, excruciating bouts of facial pain.